 Plaintiff does not make a relevancy objection, but instead claims that the request is "not reasonably calculated to lead to the discovery of admissible evidence."
 Plaintiff also claims that the request is "overbroad" and "unduly burdensome," but fails to make any showing whatsoever how the request is overbroad or unduly burdensome as required under Rule 26(c) and Local Gen. Rule 26.1 H (S.D.
 Fla.
-(2008).
+(2008)).
 On its face, the six year time period of 2002-2007 for Plaintiff's tax return's and supporting documentation is reasonable.
-Plaintiff's Second Amended Complaint alleges that the alleged sexual abuse and exploitation of her by Defendant occurred in "2004."
+Plaintiff's Second Amended Complaint alleges that the alleged sexual abuse and exploitation of her by Defendant occurred in "in 2004-2005."
 2d Am.
-Complaint, ¶9.
-Plaintiff also states, without waiving her objection, that she "has no responsive objections in her possession."
+Complaint, ¶8.